chenhuang511/mcaWS/README.md

     fileName: the result of step 1.
 Valid file extentions are: pdf, xlsx, docx, xml.

   The result: base64 string of signed file

+#Distribution
+Publish war file in dist folder on Tomcat/Glassfish/...